SchwaOtt/frontend-nanodegree-arcade-game/README.md

 ### Gameplay

 Choose you character for starting game.
-You can move for the 4 main direction (up, down and right, left) within the game field.
+You can move for the 4 main direction with arrow keys (up, down and right, left) within the game field.
 When you have reached the water you earn score.

 ### Challenge

 Try to reach the water without colliding with bugs.
+If colliding you will be returned to the starting point.

 ### Required dependencies